 But it’s also a little more than that as you begin your relationship with them and get to know them a little better.

 In down times between screening and working out one-on-one with clients, you are going to be devising workout programs.

 Each one of these is totally unique for each individual client.
 And they are based on what it is the client wants to achieve using you as their personal trainer and working out.

 For example, someone might want to specifically build muscle, another client might want to lose weight, while someone else might be recovering from injury and be in need of specific strength training.

 This is where your expertise in exercise and the human body comes to the fore.
-And it’s an awesome part of being a personal trainer, that’s for sure.
+And it’s an awesome part of being a personal or physical trainer, that’s for sure.